yzy0014/yzy0014.github.io/_pages/about.md

 ---

-<span style="font-family:Times New Roman; font-size:0.75em;"> I received ph.D. in statistics from Auburn University (2021, <a href="https://etd.auburn.edu/handle/10415/8064">Thesis)</a> under the supersion of <a href="https://www.auburn.edu/cosam/climate_resilience/people/faculty/billor.htm"> Dr. Billor</a>.
+<span style="font-family:Times New Roman; font-size:0.75em;"> I received ph.D. in statistics from <a href="https://www.auburn.edu/cosam/departments/math/index.htm">Auburn University </a> (2021, <a href="https://etd.auburn.edu/handle/10415/8064">Thesis)</a> under the supersion of <a href="https://www.auburn.edu/cosam/climate_resilience/people/faculty/billor.htm"> Dr. Billor</a>.
 Prior to that, I held B.S. in EE from <a href="https://english.hust.edu.cn/">Huazhong University of Science and Technology (HUST)</a>, Wuhan, China.</span>